Photography . filming . writing . multimedia products

 Christine Sonvilla is a professional, award-winning photographer, filmmaker and writer focusing on nature conservation and wildlife topics.
 Her work revolves around advocating nature issues and raising environmental awareness.
 She uses text, photography and film to speak in nature’s favour, hoping that she can make a contribution towards a society that perceives nature (again) as valuable and considers it as an integral part of decision-making and everyday life.

 Since 2010 Christine has been contributing numerous stories to magazines and newspapers, blogs and books including one of Austria’s leading nature magazines, UNIVERSUM Magazin, national parks and scientific institutions (e.g. Vetmeduni Vienna).
 Past stories she has worked on involve the rediscovery of the European Wildcat in Austria, the last wild Mountain Reindeer of Europe or the reintroduction of the Arabian Oryx in Oman.
+In June 2018 she has published a selection of brown bear images together with her partner Marc Graf in the German edition of the National Geographic Magazine.

 Over the past years Christine has developed a work focus on the Florida Everglades, the return of the big predators to Central Europe (Project „Leben am Limit“) as well as city wildlife (Project „Wiener Wildnis“) and together with her partner Marc Graf she has spent countless hours on working with DSLR camera-trapping systems, producing high-res wideangle images particularly of big predator species in Central Europe (Brown bear, Eurasian lynx) and in the USA (Florida panther).